-The Annual Improvements to PFRSs (2012-2014 cycle) are effective for annual periods beginning on or after January 1, 2016 and are not expected to have a material impact on the consolidated financial statements.
+The Annual Improvements to PFRSs (2012-2014 cycle) are effective for annual periods beginning on or after January 1, 2016 and do not have a material impact on the consolidated financial statements.
 These include:

-- PFRS 5, Non-current Assets Held for Sale and Discontinued Operations Changes in Methods of Disposal The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.
+• Amendment to PFRS 5, Non-current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal

+The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.

 There is, therefore, no interruption of the application of the requirements in PFRS 5.
-The amendment also clarifies that changing the disposal method does not change the date of - PFRS 7, Financial Instruments: Disclosures Servicing Contracts
+The amendment also clarifies that changing the disposal method does not change the date of classification.

-PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
+- Amendment to PFRS 7, Financial Instruments: Disclosures, Servicing Contracts - PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
 The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and arrangement against the guidance in PFRS 7 in order to assess whether the disclosures are required.
+An entity must assess the nature of the fee and arrangement against the guidance for continuing involvement in PFRS 7 in order to assess whether the disclosures are required.
 The amendment is to be applied such that the assessment of which servicing contracts constitute continuing involvement will need to be done retrospectively.
-However, comparative disclosures are not required to be provided for any period beginning before the annual period in which the entity first applies the amendments.

-• PFRS 7 - Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements
+However, comparative disclosures are not required to be provided for any period beginning before the annual period in which the entity first applies the amendments. - Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements